Estate & Legacy Intelligence

 Married with Young Children

-Without a Will, if both parents die, the court appoints a guardian, often not the relative you would have chosen.
-Children's inheritance is locked by the Public Trustee until age 21.
+Without a Will, if both parents die, the court appoints a guardian — often not the relative you would have chosen.
+Your children's inheritance is frozen with the Public Trustee until they turn 21, with no flexibility for their education, housing, or care needs in the interim.

 Dual Income, HDB + Investments